 Finally, try and limit overly long naps: kids need sleep, but letting them snooze for 8 hours during the day will inevitably mean a while night so use your own judgement to mix sleep and more active time during the day.

-Ok so, these are the tips against jet lag I will be following: do you have anything to add or do you want to share a story of jet lag from hell?
+These are the tips against jet lag I will be following: do you have anything to add or do you want to share a story of jet lag from hell?
 I’d love to hear it!